rwieruch/blog_robinwieruch_content/blog/firebase-deploy-react-js/index.md

 npm install -g firebase-tools
 ```

-*Note: If you are coming from a point where you don't have a Firebase project yet, sign up for a [Firebase account](https://console.firebase.google.com/) and create a new project there.
-Then come back to this tutorial.*
+If you are coming from a point where you don't have a Firebase project yet, sign up for a [Firebase account](https://console.firebase.google.com/) and create a new project there.

 Next associate the Firebase CLI with a Firebase account (Google account):